Looking For A Chiropractor In Des Moines?

 How to avoid back pain

 Regular exercise improves strength and helps control your body weight.
 You can increase your heart health by engaging in low-impact aerobic activity.
-Talk to your doctor before you start any exercise program.
+Talk to a doctor before starting an exercise program.

 Your abdominal and back muscles help you stay upright and support you during your daily activities.
-Your back can be strengthened to reduce pain, strain, and damage.
+You can strengthen them to prevent injury, strain, or pain to your back.

 You need to ensure that your diet contains enough vitamin D as well as calcium.
-It is also important to control your weight.
+A healthy diet will help you to manage your body’s weight.

 Smoking: Significantly higher rates of back pain in smokers than those who are the same age, height and weight as them.

 Back pain risk is affected by how much people weigh and where people they carry that weight.
 It is significant that there is a difference in back pain risk for obese people and normal-weight people.
-Also, people who have their weight in the abdomen area rather than the buttocks or hip area are at higher risk.
+A person who carries their weight in the abdominal rather than the buttocks/hip area is at greater risk.

 How You Carry Yourself